Student Services Information

 The GEO is organized into four divisions, described separately below:

 Recruitment and Admissions

 The Recruitment and Admissions division of the GEO is responsible for promoting UNM as a destination for international students, and is a vital part of UNM's recruitment and enrollment management strategy.
 The presence of international students helps UNM's domestic students develop international awareness and intercultural skills, brings new ways of thinking and academic challenges, and results in significant benefits to the University and to state and local communities.
 It is an essential element of international initiatives on campus, and helps enhance the reputation of UNM and New Mexico as active participants in the global economy and culture.

 The division actively recruits undergraduate and graduate students from many parts of the world for UNM academic departments in close cooperation with the colleges and the faculty.
-The GEO has established and oversees the first UNM recruitment office, located in Beijing, China.
-GEO staff are also actively involved in recruitment in several other parts of the world, including India, Brazil, Mexico, Southeast Asia and the Middle East.
-Recruitment and Admissions staff process and evaluate international student applications and manage the admissions process for all incoming international students in close cooperation with the UNM Admissions Office, the Office of Graduate Studies and the other divisions of GEO.
+The GEO has established and oversees the first UNM recruitment office, located in Beijing, China, and operates a representative office in Mexico City, Mexico.
+GEO staff are also actively involved in recruitment in several other parts of the world, including India, Brazil, Southeast Asia and the Middle East.
+Recruitment and Admissions staff process and evaluate international student applications and manage the admissions process for all incoming international students in close cooperation with the UNM Admissions Office, the Office of Graduate Studies and the other divisions of the GEO.

 International Student and Scholar Services